 - Strengthening relationships with and among stakeholders interested in early literacy.

 For the latest news join the Colorado Dyslexia Statekholder email list.
 To sign-up email firstname.lastname@example.org.

 The International Dyslexia Association (IDA) along with the National Institute of Child Health and Human Development (NICHD) adopted the following definition of dyslexia.

 “Dyslexia is a specific learning disability that is neurobiological in origin.
 It is characterized by difficulties with accurate and/or fluent word recognition and by poor spelling and decoding abilities.
 These difficulties typically result from a deficit in the phonological component of language that is often unexpected in relation to other cognitive abilities and the provision of effective classroom instruction.
 Secondary consequences may include problems in reading comprehension and reduced reading experience that can impede growth of vocabulary and background knowledge.”

-The following are links to web-based resources to assist educators and families in support of students with reading difficulties including dyslexia.
+The following are resources sorted by topic to assist educators and families in support of students with reading difficulties including dyslexia.

 - International Dyslexia Association